Authority of the Freeport Area of Bataan: Prior history

-Prior to the creation of BEPZ, the area where the freeport zone is currently located was formerly part of barangay Camaya and barrio of NASSCO (National Shipyard and Steel Corporation) under the jurisdiction of municipality of Mariveles.
+Prior to the creation of BEPZ, the area where the freeport zone is currently located was formerly part of barangay Camaya and barrio of NASSCO (National Steel and Shipbuilding Company) under the jurisdiction of municipality of Mariveles, with the company later became under the United States-based General Dynamics.
 Barangays Malaya and Maligaya, the two barangays of Mariveles that are also under the jurisdiction of BEPZ, were formerly mountainous areas prior to the zone's creation.

 World War II gave Bataan its place in humanity's darkest history and made this war-torn fishing village one of two starting points to a brutal, long march that saw thousands of Filipino soldiers and hundreds of their American counterparts killed.

 In April 1942, the infamous Bataan Death March began—from the towns of Bagac and Mariveles in Bataan province to Capas town in the province of Tarlac.

 The war changed the tempo of life in Mariveles, relegating it to an economy of subsistence, where farmers heavily depended on the yield of the land and catch from the sea for their existence.

 When NASSCO complex was set up in 1950, families of the Nassco workers began to inhabit a large piece of land which had been used by the US Navy as a base.
 NASSCO told the workers to stay where they like.
-Therefore the NASSCO community was formed.
+Therefore, the NASSCO community was formed.

 Until the late 1960s, Mariveles was largely underdeveloped.
 It had a rickety road network, with businesses centered mostly on sari-sari stores catering to the everyday needs of community residents.
 Farming and fishing remained the community's main source of income.

 When President Marcos declared the establishment of BEPZ in Mariveles in order to hasten the hope for an industrialized Philippines, NASSCO inhabitants were requested to move out from the zone where they had been living for over 20 years and transfer to other parts of the municipality but they were not given proper places nearby and they received no compensation.
 Housing in Mariveles thus became overcrowded.